SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDuplicateRule/GetIsActive.md

 so.topic: reference
 ---

+# NSDuplicateRule.GetIsActive()

 Indicating if a rule is current active, and should included in the duplicate detection